 - Do stomach sleepers need a pillow?

-- How often should you replace pillows?
+- How often should pillows be replaced?

 Fitted vs Flat Sheets: What’s Best for Your Bed?